Operation Rubble: Aftermath

 As a result of "Rubble", Binney received a knighthood in the 1941 Birthday Honours List "for special services in the supply of war material".

+Operation Performance

-A second operation launched on 31 March 1942, Operation Performance, involving six more Norwegian ships was less successful; lacking surprise and optimal weather conditions, two ships were forced to return to Sweden, two were sunk and only two reached Britain, carrying 27% of the original cargo.
+A second run, began on 31 March 1942, Operation Performance, involving six more Norwegian ships lacked surprise and optimal weather conditions, two ships were forced to return to Sweden, two were sunk and two reached Britain, carrying 27 per cent of the original cargo.

+Operations Bridford and Moonshine

 A change of tactics for Operation Bridford saw the use of converted motor gunboats, which made six return trips between October 1943 and March 1944 carrying some 25000 MT of cargo.
 The same tactics were employed for Operation Moonshine starting in September 1944 which was largely frustrated by poor weather and mechanical defects; a single mission in January 1945 reached Sweden, although two of the three boats involved collided, resulting in the loss of one of them.